 A story about improving the user login screen can be seen as reducing the risk of users not signing up.

-A task about improving the health indicators could be seen as mitigat-ing the risk of the application failing and no-one reacting to it.
+A task about improving the health indicators could be seen as mitigating the risk of the application failing and no-one reacting to it.

 Even a task as basic as implementing a new function in the application is mitigating the risk that users are dissatisfied and go elsewhere.